cedardb/docs/content/example_datasets/nasdaq.md

 ### Most executions of a single order

-An order can be executed multiple times (e.g., a market participant creates sell order for 1000 Apple stocks which are then bought one by one by 1000 different buyers).
+An order can be executed multiple times (e.g., a market participant creates sell order for 1000 Apple shares which are then bought one by one by 1000 different buyers).
 Let's print a histogram on how often orders are executed:

 ```sql